full

 Speaker:

-was not the sort to need to ensure his laptop was ready at a moment's notice.
+his laptop was ready at a moment’s notice.

 Speaker:

-Even plugging it in and trying to turn it on proved fruitless
+Even plugging it in and trying to turn it on proved fruitless,

 Speaker: